contagon/handbook/handbook/20-activities.md

 Participants in Church-sponsored sports activities do not need to be Church members.
 However, they should live in the stake’s boundaries and agree to follow Church standards and policies.

 The stake presidency establishes guidelines that specify the ages at which players may participate in Church sports.
-These guidelines should take into account the local culture, geographical setting, school system, and rules of governing sports organizations.
+These guidelines should take into account the local culture, geographic setting, school system, and rules of governing sports organizations.
 Such decisions should be made before the start of a season so everyone who is involved understands the age and eligibility rules.

 Schools, states, provinces, and national sports organizations often establish rules about playing on school teams and Church teams in the same sport season.
 Church leaders and participants in Church sports ensure that they follow these rules.
 Violating them can result in the loss of eligibility for school teams and individuals.